-The LA TIG addresses the above restoration goals by proposing implementation of the Queen Bess Island Restoration Project Design Alternative 2B: Sloping Southwest to Northeast (Design Alternative 2B) as the Preferred Alternative, using funds made available in the DWH Consent Decree.
+The LA TIG addressed the above restoration goals by proposing and selecting implementation of the Queen Bess Island Restoration Project Design Alternative 2B: Sloping Southwest to Northeast as the Preferred Alternative, using funds made available in the DWH Consent Decree.
 Design Alternative 2B focuses on filling the existing open water (Cell 3) and sloping the fill material from west to east in Cells, 1, 2, and 3 (Figure 3-1).
 See Section 3.1 for design details.